RogerCastillo877/Angular-PanelAdmin/README.md

 Import all the libraries and paste in index all archives that you need to run the project properly.
 (Theme from: https://www.wrappixel.com/templates/category/dashboard-templates/)
+Copy and paste all the elements of themplate that you will use.

+## Creation of routes

+ng g m appRouting --flat

+Generate routes in this module, import AppRoutingModule in app.module and add router-outlet in app.component

+### And add others components
+ng g c pages/progress -is --skipTests ng g c pages/graphic1 -is --skipTests